Working in a Sitting Position - Basic Requirements

 - Hands, wrists, and forearms are straight, in-line and roughly parallel to the floor.

-- Head is level or bent slightly forward, forward facing, and balanced.
+- Head and neck is upright (not turned, tilted, flexed or extended).
 Generally it is in-line with the torso.

 - Feet are fully supported by the floor, or a footrest may be used if the desk height is not adjustable.